 - Earned B+ or better in the three prerequisite courses.

-Alumni who as undergraduates earned the required grades of B+ in both PSYC 2810 and PSYC 2820 but who have not taken PSYC 5110 must complete PSYC 5110 with a grade of B+ or better within the first 9 credits of coursework.
-They will be eligible to apply for a modified MA program of 33 credits.
+Current undergraduate students or recent alumni who earned the required grades of B+ in both PSYC 2810 and PSYC 2820 but who did not take PSYC 5110 are eligible to apply for a modified MA program of 33 credits, at the discretion of the program director.
+If admitted, such students must complete PSYC 5110 with a grade of B+ or better within the first 9 credits of graduate coursework.

 |PSYC 6230||Program Evaluation||3|